 If you are flying to the Netherlands from outside of the EU, as well as a microchip and valid rabies vaccine, your pet will require an EU health certificate (also known as the Annex IV) and in some cases a rabies titre test.
 Check out the full details on travelling to Europe with a dog.

-If you are travelling to the Netherlands from the UK without a car, note that there three dog-friendly ferry options to the Netherlands that permit foot passengers to bring along a dog.
+If you are travelling to the Netherlands from the UK without a car, there are three dog-friendly ferry options to the Netherlands that permit foot passengers to bring along a dog.

 Firstly, there is the Stena Line ferry from Harwich to the Hook of Holland.
 Secondly, there is the longer P&O ferry from Hull to Rotterdam.
 Finally, the longest crossing is the DFDS ferry from Newcastle to Amsterdam.
 All three ferries now have pet-friendly cabins, although advance bookings are a must.